dennyshow/milestone-project4/README.md

 Once you allow **PostgresSQL** it will generate a **DATABASE_URL** in the heroku settings.

-Now we need to install in production terminal **dj-database-url** and **psycopg2** Then we run a **migrate** to to update our new **PostgresSQL** database and since this is new in Heroku, alll data imput will be deleted.
+Now we need to install in production terminal **dj-database-url** and **psycopg2** Then we run a **migrate** to to update our new **PostgresSQL** database and since this is new in Heroku, all data imputed will be erased.
-Which means we need to **createsuperuser** again and add our new production database is ready.
+Which means we need to **createsuperuser** from terminal and add our contents again, Our new production database is ready.
 So we can rebuild all our projects again.

 To allow git to push to heroku the command **git push heroku master** must be called for a final **push**.
 For a succefull and healthy push it is best adviced to have the **requirement.txt** and **Procfile**